Real Goods: Go Zero

-Solar Living Sourcebook
+Solar living sourcebook

 Real Goods published its first edition of the Solar Living Sourcebook in 1982.
 It was written as a comprehensive resource for information about renewable energy and sustainable living.
 Now in its 14th edition and printed using soy ink on 100% post-consumer content recycled paper, there are more than 600,000 copies of the Solar Living Sourcebook in print in 44 English-speaking countries.